Akash-94/akash_assignment/Docs/airflow.rst

 1. **Airflow Installation**

-Apache airflow can be installed using the command show below
+Apache airflow can be installed using the command shown below

 .. code-block:: python